 Keeping your driving licence up to date

-You must tell Driver & Vehicle Agency (DVA) immediately of any changes to your name, address or if you have had or currently suffer from a medical condition.
+You must tell Driver & Vehicle Agency (DVA) immediately of any changes to your name, address or your health.
 You can update your driving licence by sending it to DVA for amendment.
 A new licence will be issued free-of-charge.

 Keeping your details correct

 Informing DVA of your changed details will ensure your records are up-to-date and all future driving licence reminders are sent to your correct address.
-Remember, if you permanently move to another country, you can’t register your new address on your Northern Ireland driving licence.
-You’ll need to contact the driving licence authority in your country of residence.
+If you permanently move to another country, you can’t register your new address on your Northern Ireland driving licence.
+You’ll need to contact the driving licence authority in your country of residence for information on exchanging.

 When changing your address you’ll need to:

 - complete the 'changes' section on your paper counterpart, sign and date it